 Terminology Used in Algebra

-You should know and understand the major terms used in algebra, which are variable, constant, operation, expression and equation.
+You should know and understand the terminology used in algebra, which are variable, constant, operation, expression and equation.

 A variable is also called an unknown and can be represented by letters from the alphabet.
 Operations in algebra are the same as in arithmetic: addition, subtraction, multiplication and division.
 An expression is a group of numbers and variables, along with operations.
 An equation is the equality of two expressions.